LVEM5 TECHNOLOGY AND DESIGN

 The LVEM5 has an architecture that departs from traditional models.
-The benchtop design alone is a significant architecture & footprint departure from classical TEM design.
+The benchtop design alone is a significant architecture & footprint departure from the classical TEM design.
 The LVEM5 is approximately 90% smaller than classical electron microscopes.
-In contrast to classical architecture, the electron optic column is very short, making up only ~ 50% of the LVEM5 tiny height.
+In contrast to classical architecture, the electron optic column is very short, making up only ~ 50% of the LVEM5's tiny height.
 This means that the LVEM5 can be installed in a lab, on a desktop or benchtop; almost anywhere electron imaging is needed.

 Low-Voltage Field Emission Gun: High brightness and high contrast